 Valuation Allowances for Deferred Tax Assets - We establish an income tax valuation allowance when available evidence indicates that it is more likely than not that all or a portion of a deferred tax asset will not be realized.
 In assessing the need for a valuation allowance, we consider the amounts and timing of expected future deductions or carryforwards and sources of taxable income that may enable utilization.
 We maintain an existing valuation allowance until sufficient positive evidence exists to support its reversal.
 Changes in the amount or timing of expected future deductions or taxable income may have a material impact on the level of income tax valuation allowances.
 Our assessment of the realizability of the deferred tax assets requires judgment about our future results.
-Inherent in this estimation is the requirement for us to estimate future book and taxable income and possible tax planning strategies, and the economic environment in which we do business.
+Inherent in this estimation is the requirement for us to estimate future book and taxable income and possible tax planning strategies.
+These estimates require us to exercise judgment about our future results, the prudence and feasibility of possible tax planning strategies, and the economic environment in which we do business.
 It is possible that the actual results will differ from the assumptions and require adjustments to the allowance.
 Adjustments to the allowance would affect future net income.

 Impairment Reviews of Goodwill - We perform an annual impairment test of goodwill as of the end of the first month of the fiscal fourth quarter (October 31st), or at an interim date if an event occurs or if circumstances change that would indicate that an impairment loss may have been incurred.
 In performing our annual impairment test, we first perform a qualitative assessment to determine whether it is more likely that not that the fair value of a reporting unit is less than its carrying value, including goodwill.
 If our qualitative assessment is indicative of possible impairment, then a two-step quantitative fair value assessment is performed at the reporting unit level.
 In the first step, the fair value of each reporting unit is compared with its carrying value.
 If the fair value exceeds the carrying value, then goodwill is not impaired, and no further testing is performed.
-The second step is performed if the carrying value exceeds the fair value.
-The implied fair value of goodwill is then compared against the carrying value of goodwill to determine the amount of impairment.
+The second step is performed if the carrying value exceeds the fair value of goodwill is then compared against the carrying value of goodwill to determine the amount of impairment.